The Days of the Week

 Now we know that December 23, 2003 falls on a Tuesday.
 We can now use this information to find out what day December 1, 2003 was on.
 Then we can find out what December 12, 2003 started on.

 A month consists of at least four weeks.
 As there are seven weekdays, and thus seven days in a week, the next day that repeats the weekday is seven days apart from a previous day.
-If December 23st starts on a Tuesday, then December 30th starts on a Tuesday.
+For example, If December 23rd starts on a Tuesday, then December 30th starts on a Tuesday.

 We can determine what day of the week December 1st started on from December 23rd by analyzing how many weekdays we must add or subtract from the 23rd of the month’s weekday, based on this formula: